niyaz-hasan/custom-usecase-lambda/README.md

-# custom-usecase-lambda
+# UC6-lambda-start-stop
-using lambda to delete the unused volumes
+Lambda to start and stop instance based on cron job